antonyant11/the-makerformlab-docs/docs/architects/getting-started.md

 * [Browse Artworks](browse.md)
 * [Interacting with Artworks (Download, Hold, Buy)](interacting.md)

-We're excited to see how The MakerForge helps you bring your architectural visions to life with inspiring art!
+We're excited to see how The MakerFormLab helps you bring your architectural visions to life with inspiring art!